Below are lots of suggestions for Carnival Party Games and Activities suitable for a Carnival theme party or kid's birthday.

-This inflatable hot potato game (USA only) is so cute.
+This inflatable hot potato game from supplier 3 is so cute.
 It comes with a music CD with 33 minutes of kid's songs.
 That should keep them busy for a while!

 Have a parent or sibling dress up as a fortune teller and read the kid's palms and dispense fortune cookies.
-Or use one of these standees to create your own fortune telling booth as part of the Carnival party games.
+Or use one of these standees from supplier 2 to create your own fortune telling booth as part of the Carnival party games.

 Fill a selection of boxes with different objects and have them reach in to see if they can identify what's inside just by feeling (remember to include lots of different textures and some gooey, smiley things that kids will love).

 These coloring activities are perfect for indoor parties or if it ends up raining on the day.
-Either color your own Carnival scene (USA only), or color in a Carnival themed paddleball game (USA only).
+Either color your own Carnival scene, or color in a Carnival themed paddleball game.
+Both from supplier 5.

-Set up some skittles for bowling, or make your own using soda bottles.
+Set up some skittles for bowling (from supplier 3), or make your own using soda bottles.